ICRAR/daliuge/docs/dataflow.rst

   facilitated through :doc:`managers`, which are daemon processes managing deployed DROPs on designated resources.

-* Once an observation starts, Graph :ref:`drop.execution` is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
+* Once an observation starts, Graph :ref:`graph.execution` is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
 When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products.